Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Did you know that dentists look for signs of oral cancer during your exam?

 Oral cancer can affect your lips, gum tissues, cheek lining, floor and roof of your mouth, tongue, tonsils or throat.
-If you have any of the following signs or symptoms, talk with your dentist.
+Talk with your dentist if you have any of the following signs or symptoms;

-• Any sore that bleeds easily and persists longer than two weeks.
+• Any sore that bleeds easily and lasts longer than two weeks.

 • White or red patches in the mouth or on the lips.